 Nagra has devoted much of his life to overcoming barriers of discrimination.
 As an amateur boxer in Canada, he launched and won a legal battle in 2000 after being barred from fighting at the national championships because he refused to shave his beard for religious reasons.
 Besides his work with the Sikh Heritage Museum – including travelling the nation this year to present the exhibit and story of the Komagata Maru – Nagra also heads the Community Engagement Council for the Toronto 2015 Pan Am Games and manages the Employment Equity Office at the Toronto District School Board.

-The Sikh Heritage Museum of Canada is dedicated to advancing and promoting knowledge, understanding and preservation of the cultural and religious life of Sikh people.
+The Sikh Heritage Museum of Canada - will open in a new tab is dedicated to advancing and promoting knowledge, understanding and preservation of the cultural and religious life of Sikh people.
 It celebrates the Canadian Sikh experience and its vibrant history, explores the richness and complexity of Sikh spirituality and identity, and commemorates Sikh history.
 The Museum is committed to building a strong and diverse community that promotes harmony, friendship and understanding.